Babahan-0906/library-system/README.md

 ## 📚 Overview
 **School Library Management System** is a digital library management system tailored for schools.
 It simplifies the organization of books, users, and lending operations using modern web technologies.
-This project was developed in **Visual Studio Code 1.70** using **PHP**, **HTML**, **JavaScript**, and **CSS**.

-It was presented at a competition and is currently deployed and being used in Specialized Secondary School №41, Turkmenabat.
+It was presented at a **Digital System** regional level competition, winning a gold medal and is currently deployed and being used in Specialized Secondary School №41, Turkmenabat.

 ---